 Advisory will meet fewer times per week — likely twice a week.

 We will dedicate time for virtual community gatherings (e.g., assembly) and form meetings, and we will maintain some flex times (open time in the schedule for clubs or other group meetings).

 Over the next few weeks, we will be working on the specific weekly schedule in the Upper School while we are simultaneously resolving the typical scheduling conflicts that emerge every summer.
 We will also be sharing more details about the length of each specific class period and the frequency of class meetings (number of times classes meet each week) for major and minor courses.
-Students and families will receive academic schedules electronically during the week of Monday 8/3.
+Students and families received academic schedules electronically during the week of Monday 8/3.
 All schedule change requests need to be sent via email to email@example.com by Sunday 8/23.